satyajitghana/observance-dev/development/README.md

 ## Install the Observance App to Site

-replace `satyajit-ink` with your github username
+replace `satyajit-ink` with your github username or your token

 ```bash
 bench get-app --branch master observance_app https://satyajit-ink@github.com/inkers-ai/observance_app.git